fillumina/collections/README.md

 ### Concurrent Containers

  - **`CopyOnWriteMap`** practical and fast when readings are much more frequent than writings.
-Copy the internal state when a new element is inserted.
+Copies the internal state when a new element is inserted.
 Writings are sequenced.
- - **`CopyOnWriteCache`**  a fixed size map that removes the least accessed entry on reaching its maximum allowed size.
+ - **`CopyOnWriteCache`**  a fixed size map that removes the least accessed entry on reaching its maximum allowed size when a new element is inserted.
 Quite space efficient and fast if readings are much more frequent than writings.

 ### Different kind of containers